meta pixel code

 There is almost no situation in which resisting arrest is a viable course of action.
 In basically every instance, resisting arrest only leads to more trouble.
 And this will cause your case to suffer accordingly.
 In many cases, an arrestee doesn’t have the right to resist arrest even if it is illegal.
 If you resist arrest, you can be charged for that and/or assault and battery of an officer.
 This can also reflect very poorly on you when you are tried.

-Do Not Speak to the Police
+Do Not Speak To The Police

 Your Miranda rights are there for a reason.
 You have the right to remain silent.
 So be sure to use it.
 At most, simply say that you wish to speak to an attorney.
 After the initial arrest, be wary of any interaction with the police.
 Law enforcement is well versed in getting incriminating information out of those that are arrested.
 This may be through friendly conversation or intimidation.
 Under no circumstances should you talk about your case without your attorney present.
 Do not even talk to other inmates since they may turn over incriminating information to get themselves a better deal.

-Keep Notes of the Details of Your Arrest
+Keep Notes Of The Details Of Your Arrest

 When you are arrested be sure to make note of all the details of your arrest and processing.
 Make note of exactly what law enforcement says.
 What are they arresting you for?
 Did they read you your Miranda rights?
 Which officers arrested you?
 Where did they arrest you?
 At what time?